campaign-layer/origin-sdk/README.md

 `linkTelegram(phoneNumber: string, otp: string, phoneCodeHash: string) => Promise<void>`

-The `linkTelegram` method links the provided phone number to the Auth Hub using the OTP and phone code hash received from the `sendTelegramOTP` method.
+The `linkTelegram` method links the provided phone number to Origin using the OTP and phone code hash received from the `sendTelegramOTP` method.

 ```js
 await auth.linkTelegram("+1234567890", "123456", "abc123");